tdanino12/test/README.md

 ## 🧐About

-MAC-PER offers introduce [PER](https://arxiv.org/abs/1511.05952) and PER with buffer sharing on multi agent settings.
+MAC-PER introduces [PER](https://arxiv.org/abs/1511.05952) and PER with buffer sharing on multi agent settings.
 We test our solution on the [Pursuit Environment](https://www.pettingzoo.ml/sisl/pursuit) using the Petting-zoo API.
 We procide three different modes of implementation.

 ## 💡Features